imagekit-developer/imagekit-php/README.md

 ## File Management

 The SDK provides a simple interface for all the [media APIs mentioned here](https://docs.imagekit.io/api-reference/media-api) to manage your files.
-You can use a callback function with all API interfaces.
-The first argument of the callback function is the error and the second is the result of the API call.
-The error will be `null` if the API succeeds.

 **1. List & Search Files**